just-the-docs/just-the-docs/docs/training/std-1.md

 + Strategy/Etiquette
     * Always ask to be on a mortar.
-....It is not a force multiplier in every situation.
+        * It is not a force multiplier in every situation.
-....One person on a mortar means one less person is taking objectives or fighting
+        * One person on a mortar means one less person is taking objectives or fighting
     * Never fire and forget.
-....Confirm your kills and call into comms when its something important like a teleporter
+        * Confirm your kills and call into comms when its something important like a teleporter
-    * ALWAYS pay attention to comm callouts for specific objectives to be taken down by mortar ....Teleporters, deployables, etc.
+    * ALWAYS pay attention to comm callouts for specific objectives to be taken down by mortar
+        * Teleporters, deployables, etc.
-....Do not tunnel-vision to a single target.
+        * Do not tunnel-vision to a single target.
-....When in doubt, switch to HE and shell away from friendlies
+        * When in doubt, switch to HE and shell away from friendlies
     * Alt cam around the map and be sure to report enemy movement
     * KEEP AN EAR OUT FOR TELEPORTERS, TANKS, POSITIONS, ETC
     * Mortar munition moves by trajectory
-....Check for various obstacles between your position and target.
+        * Check for various obstacles between your position and target.
-....Find reasonable cover when deploying.
+        * Find reasonable cover when deploying.
     * Remember that when you're on a mortar, you're everyone's bitch.
-....Fire exactly where you're told to fire, even if some asshole is asking for it unless they're contradicted by a higher ranking asshole.
+        * Fire exactly where you're told to fire, even if some asshole is asking for it unless they're contradicted by a higher ranking asshole.
-....You have eyes everywhere, but seeing the whole battle at once doesn't make you omnipresent.
+        * You have eyes everywhere, but seeing the whole battle at once doesn't make you omnipresent.
     * Alternatively, if someone is nice enough to give you a specific coordinate position and asks for you to fire there, do so.

 + Basic Commands
     * Press ‘C’ to deploy.
-....While deployed, you will not be able to move.
+        * While deployed, you will not be able to move.
-....Note that there is a cooldown before you can get back up, so plan ahead.
+        * Note that there is a cooldown before you can get back up, so plan ahead.
     * Use by alt-camming around the sim; in order to watch enemies and acquire targets.
-....Don’t get tunnel vision, there is no reason to sit there and watch what you are shelling ....Pay attention to where your shots land and where they could be more useful ....You can also fire while deployed and in mouselook.
+        *Don’t get tunnel vision, there is no reason to sit there and watch what you are shelling
+        * Pay attention to where your shots land and where they could be more useful
+        * You can also fire while deployed and in mouselook.
-.....This will use the low trajectory by default .....Useful as an alternative to the rocket launcher.
+        * This will use the low trajectory by default
+        * Useful as an alternative to the rocket launcher.
     * When there is something to shoot, tap '1' to lock onto a coordinate that you are alt cammed on.
     * Tap 'F' or 'E' to fire (E is more responsive) to fire.
-....Remember your shell takes time to get to its location and can be intercepted.
+        * Remember your shell takes time to get to its location and can be intercepted.
-....Keep an eye on the location.
+        * Keep an eye on the location.
-....Shelling extremely mobile targets is a waste of time unless you're laying down razorwire or fire at a chokepoint.
+        * Shelling extremely mobile targets is a waste of time unless you're laying down razorwire or fire at a chokepoint.
     * Type in ‘/1target’ and input specific coordinates (<XXX,YYY,ZZZ>)
-....Note that you can copy/paste pings directly from local and it will work.
+        * Note that you can copy/paste pings directly from local and it will work.
-....You can also click a ping link in local and the mortar will auto-target those coordinates.
+        * You can also click a ping link in local and the mortar will auto-target those coordinates.

 +Rounds & Firing Modes
     * Mortar has two firing modes.
-..../1high - rain from the sky.
+        * /1high - rain from the sky.
-..../1low - If you are at an elevated position, such as a tower.
+        * /1low - If you are at an elevated position, such as a tower.
-.....Faster and more direct firing
+            * Faster and more direct firing
-.....Be wary of enemy cover.
+            * Be wary of enemy cover.
 Again, this is the default mode for mouselook.
     * Each round is almost exactly like a type of grenade, but more powerful in most cases.
-....Hit '2' to change rounds.
+        * Hit '2' to change rounds.

 + Available default rounds are:
     * Frag
-....Blast radius similar to a frag rocket rather than a frag grenade.
+        * Blast radius similar to a frag rocket rather than a frag grenade.
-....Delivers 25 AT on a direct hit
+        * Delivers 25 AT on a direct hit

     * Krak
-....Delivers 25 AT on direct hit
+        * Delivers 25 AT on direct hit
-....plus 20 AT to every scripted object within the blast radius
+        * plus 20 AT to every scripted object within the blast radius

     * Chaff
-....Same as the chaff grenade.
+        * Same as the chaff grenade.

     * Flash
-....Same as the flash grenade.
+        * Same as the flash grenade.

 + COOL TRICKS
     * Like Inferno grenades, inferno or razorwire rounds from a mortar ruin the fun of teleporters.
 Plant one of these rounds where the roaches are coming from and watch a forward advance stop in its tracks.
 When no one is around to replace the TP pad, feel free to krak shell it to oblivion.